hbrunie/gpu4ScienceDay-internal/README.md

 ```

 ### Run test problem (fast, good for debugging):
+## Hint: Do NOT optimize the test problem, it runs so quickly it is not representative
 ```shell
 $ srun ./gpp.ex test_problem
 ```

 ### Run benchmark problem (slow, this is how we will determine the hackathon winner):
+## Hint: When you think you have introduced some speedups, test with this version (not the test_version)
 ```shell
 $ srun ./gpp.ex benchmark_problem
 ```